 Starting a social networking site is a big job.
 You'll have to build a foundation for an online community and then respond to its needs as it grows.
 It's almost a guarantee that your users will begin to ask for things you never considered when you first sat down with your idea.
 But if you stick with it and really put in the effort, you may find that a social networking site can be a rewarding project.

-Learn more about social networking by following the links on the next page.
+Learn more about social networking by following the links below.